DENTAL EMERGENCY? telephone call 833-925-8326

 If you live in Southern California, feel free to Schedule a New Patient Visit with us in Zak Dental offices in Agoura Hills, Covina/San Dimas, Downey, Long Beach, North Park, San Diego, Santa Barbara, Simi Valley, Temecula, Valencia, Ventura, and Whittier/La Mirada, California.

-For all your dental needs, call to schedule an appointment 833-ZAK-TEAM.
+For all your dental needs, schedule an appointment by calling the Zak Dental office at 833-ZAK-TEAM.

 BOOK APPOINTMENT